“…the clamors of…factious men are often mistaken for patriotism.”

 – Benjamin Franklin

 In this Process, we will strive to make ourselves worthy of our citizenship.
-We will maintain our own unique perspectives and yet allow them to be flexible.
-We will seek what is valid in others’ opinions and acknowledge the limitations of our own.
-We will contribute productive support or loyal skepticism as needed.
-We will replace combative with collaborative communication and prioritize finding areas of agreement, not of conflict.
-We will abide our fears.
-Together, we can find the courage and the strength to do this.
+We can maintain our own unique perspectives while allowing them to be flexible.
+We can find what is valid in other people’s opinions and acknowledge the limitations of our own.
+We can contribute productive support or loyal skepticism as needed.
+We can replace combative with collaborative communication, and look for areas of agreement rather than conflict.
+We can abide our fears.
+The common cause we seek is hiding in plain sight: it is this Process, this grand Experiment, this American Way.
+Together, we can find the courage and the strength to defend it.

 Our willingness to do so is the measure of the sincerity of our patriotism.